India Great Virat Kohli withdraws from Testcricket - ExBulletin

 India Great Virat Kohli withdraws from Testcricket

-New Delhi, India (AP) India Great Virat Kohli retired on Monday from Test Cricket after 123 games in his …

-New Delhi, India (AP) India Great Virat Kohli retired on Monday from Test Cricket after playing 123 games in his glorious 14-year-old red-ball career.
+New Delhi, India – India Great Virat Kohli retired on Monday from Test Cricket after playing in his glorious 14-year-old red-ball career.

-While I get away from this size, it is not easy – but it feels good, Kohli posted on Instagram.
+Kohli made his test debut in 2011 against West -India and is the striking seizure of India since the retirement of Sachin Tendulkars in 2013.

 Kohli scored 9,230 runs, including 30 centuries and 31 half-centures for a test average of 46.85.
 He also led India in 68 test competitions and was Indias most successful captain with 40 test victories.